 Question: What’s the difference between white hat SEO and black hat SEO?

 Answer: Asking about the difference between white hat SEO and black hat SEO is one of the most critical SEO questions that you will ask.
-You must understand the difference between these two strategies.
+To put it simply, white hat SEO is good and black hat SEO is bad.

 White hat SEO